 • You’re treated like a cash cow.
-Whether your managed service provider gets you or not, constant up-selling can quickly become a major turnoff — especially if the offers are unnecessary or don’t justify themselves through improvements in security, efficiency, or ROI.
-It’s important to distinguish between an authentic recommendation that is necessary or will help your business meet its business goals and an up-sell designed primarily to benefit the MSP.
-If you feel as if each recommendation is a company-wide “offer of the week,” it’s time.
+Constant up-selling gets old– especially if the offers are unnecessary or don’t justify themselves through improvements in security, efficiency, or ROI.
+You’re smart enough to distinguish between an authentic recommendation that is necessary or genuinely helpful and one designed primarily to benefit the MSP.
+If you’re tired of the”offer of the week,” it’s time.

-• You never get to speak to the same technician twice.
-This could be one of two things: the managed service provider is huge or the managed service provider has high turnover.
-Both cases are far from ideal for most small businesses.
-Neither allows you to build a strong relationship with your managed service provider, nor do they allow the MSP to get a deeper understanding of your business’s needs and challenges.
+You never get to speak to the same technician twice.
+Either the managed service provider is huge or it has a high turnover.
+Neither allows for a strong relationship with your managed service provider, and the MSP is unlikely to get a deeper understanding of your business’s needs and challenges.